The 20 steps of the house buying process explained

 As your entering into a negotiation, don’t be put off if the seller rejects your first offer or counters it with their own.
 Instead, refocus and gather more information before making another offer.

-As 30% of property transactions fail to make it to completion, it’s worth protecting yourself from some of the risks and potential financial loss.
+As 30% of property transactions fail to make it to completion, it’s worth protecting yourself from some of the risks and potential financial loss that you may encounter during house buying process.

 Purchasing home buyer protection insurance policy won’t save you from heartbreak if your transaction fails but will enable you to recover most of the costs involved.
 The typical policy costs around £50 and so is highly affordable.